 The Chief Financial Officer (CFO) is an executive responsible for managing the finances of the company.
-Over the last few years, the CFO’s role has evolved from one who used to only be in charge of bookkeeping, reporting, and compliance to that of a strategic thinker.
+Over the last few years, the CFO’s roles & responsibilities have evolved from one who used to only be in charge of bookkeeping, reporting, and compliance to that of a strategic thinker.

 Modern CFOs are expected to not only be number crunchers, but one who can derive insights from these numbers and drive data-backed decisions.